GEOS-Chem-IGE/GEOS-Chem-infra/doc/setup-guide.md

 You should store your simulation configurations in a subdirectory of the `pr-geoschem` project folder.
 -->

-### 3. Create a subdirectory for your simulations
+### 2. Create a subdirectory for your simulations

-Within the `pr-geoschem` directory, create a new subdirectory to store the configuration and output of your simulations.
+Within the `$WORKDIR` directory, create a new subdirectory to store the configuration and output of your simulations.
 Name the subdirectory with your username.
 Example:

 ```bash